 - Exploring and measuring ways to improve the comfort and quality of life of people with a chronic illness through supportive care

-Most new treatments go through at least three trial phases (Phases I, II, and III), which are defined by the U.S. Food and Drug Administration (FDA), before becoming a The most widely used primary therapy. that is used in hospitals and clinics.
+Most new treatments go through at least three trial phases (Phases I, II, and III), which are defined by the U.S. Food and Drug Administration (FDA), before becoming a standard therapy that is used in hospitals and clinics.
 Each phase is designed to find out certain information, building upon the information learned from the previous phase.
-Patients may be able to take part in different stages depending on their health status, their type and The extent of cancer in the body, including whether the disease has spread from the original site to other body parts. of Abnormal cell growth that cannot be controlled by the body's natural defenses.
-Cancerous cells can grow and eventually form tumors., and the type of treatment, if any, that they have already received.
+Patients may be able to take part in different stages depending on their health status, their type and stage of cancer, and the type of treatment, if any, that they have already received.
 Patients participating in clinical trials are watched carefully during treatment.

 Clinical trials may offer many benefits and risks.
 People in clinical trials may be able to try new treatments that are not available to all patients and are monitored very closely.
 However, being part of the trial might mean that patients receive the standard therapy.
 If a patient receives the new treatment, it may or may not be more effective than the standard one.
 The healthcare team studying the new treatment will explain all of the possible risks and benefits of a specific clinical trial.